oac-tree/oac-tree/doc/procedure.rst

 Managing Variables
 ^^^^^^^^^^^^^^^^^^

 The procedure can hold and manage variables using the internal workspace.
-Users can add, retrieve, and list variables associated with the procedure.
+Users can add, retrieve, and list variables associated with the procedure's workspace.

 .. code-block:: c++

-   // Add a new variable to the procedure's workspace std::unique_ptr<Variable> myVariable = std::make_unique<MyVariable>();
+   // Add a new variable to the procedure's workspace auto myVariable = GlobalVariableRegistry().Create("MyVariable");
    myProcedure.AddVariable("var1", std::move(myVariable));

    // Retrieve the value of a variable